rubymonsters/webapps-for-beginners/source/12-sessions.md

 However, of course there are ways to identify your users.
 We all know that we can sign in to a web application, and it would recognize who we are.
 Right?

+When you sign into Gmail it will display *your* emails, not anyone else's emails.
+Obviously it needs to know who you are, so it can find *your* emails.
+The same happens for basically every useful, modern web application.

-Often web applications use cookies for this.
+In order to identfy who is making a request web applications often use cookies for this.
+There are other techniques, but using cookies is by far the most common one.

+So let's check that out.